Lemann Visiting Public Policy Fellows

 Eligibility and Selection Criteria

-Academic applicants should have completed their PhD.
-For applicants with relevant applied experience, a PhD or master's degree is desirable, but those without postgraduate degrees are eligible if they possess a minimum of five years of relevant professional experience, e.g., in public administration or at a nongovernmental organization.
+Academic applicants should have completed their PhD and have significant years of experience beyond the completion of their PhD.
+In other words, the fellowship opportunity is not a postdoctoral fellowship for early career academics (unless they have significant years of experience in public administration and/or policymaking).
+For applicants with relevant applied public policy/administration experience, a PhD or Master´s degree is desirable, but those without postgraduate degrees are eligible if they possess a minimum of 5 years of relevant professional experience (e.g., in public administration and/or at a nongovernmental organization).

 The overarching objectives guiding the selection of Lemann Visiting Public Policy Fellows are the potential of an applicant to have a positive social impact and exert a positive influence on public policy challenges in Brazil through their proposed research interests, through sharing their knowledge and expertise with the Columbia community, and through the longer-term impact of being a fellow on their professional development.
 Considering these objectives, selection is based on the evaluation of various criteria including: